stuntrally/tracks/Readme.md

 ## Description

+Meant to be inside `data/tracks/` folder of Stunt Rally.

-Tracks are licensed GNU GPL 3.0 by default.
+Tracks are licensed GNU GPL 3.0.

-All made using Stunt Rally Track Editor.
+All are made using Stunt Rally Track Editor.

 Editor Tutorial page with more info and videos [here](https://stuntrally.tuxfamily.org/wiki/doku.php?id=editor).